 Chequessett Chocolate – New in 2016, a couple of doors down from Captain’s Choice.
 We know people who stop here every day.
 Craft chocolate.
 ‘Nuff said.
 Website

 Blackfish – 17 Truro Center Rd. – (508) 349-3399 – Right in downtown Truro, just north of Jam’s and the PO.
 Expensive and elegant food in an informal atmosphere.
-Apparently no website, so no online menu that we can find.
+Check the menu before you go.

 Wicked Oyster – 50 Main St., Wellfleet – Breakfast, lunch, dinner.
 Full menu, upscale, a little pricey.
 We had a pretty good breakfast there; interesting home fries.
 Menu

 Bookstore and Restaurant – Location – Right on Wellfleet Harbor – “A funky year-round seafood institution,” according to Google Maps.
 We had Easter dinner here and loved it.
 And the attached bookstore is funky, too – don’t miss it.
 Menu